-Our Pregnancy Pathway Program assists moms during and after pregnancy to ensure they have a full term baby and mom stays healthy.
-It helps in many ways especially through education and addressing the needs of the expectant moms.
+Our Pregnancy Care Coordination Program assists moms during and after pregnancy to ensure they have a full-term baby and that mom stays healthy.
+It helps in many ways, especially through education and addressing the needs of the expectant moms.

-Our Diabetes Care Coordination Pathway will send a community health worker directly to an individual’s front door.
+Our Chronic Disease Care Coordination Program sends a community health worker directly to an individual’s front door.
 We assist clients in taking away the barriers that would otherwise prevent individuals from getting routine care and managing their condition.